-Development of our RiverPower technology is currently on hold pending the outcome of a law suit brought against us by RiverPower's inventor, Janos Salca.
-As disclosed in our second quarter report, on May 12, 2009 we were presented with a court order for a hearing, initiated by Janos Salca, inventor of our RiverPower technology.
-In the court documents made available to us by Mr. Salca alleges that at the signing of our Invention Transfer Agreement, dated May 24, 2006 we intentionally mislead him as to our intent to develop his technology.
-On June 22, 2009 our Legal Counsel attended the court hearing (the hearing took place at Metropolitan Court, Budapest) on the inventor's motion to annul the invention transfer agreement.
-At this hearing the judge asked us to submit documentation showing our continued development of our RiverPower technology as proof that we are in fact working towards a commercial product as opposed to the claim of the inventor that we are not.
-As per this ruling our legal counsel submitted all required document to the court. a second hearing on this issue was held on January 15, 2010 (hearing took place at Metropolitan Court, Budapest.)
-In this hearing the judge asked Janos Salca to withdraw his claims and ss to mediate a mutually agreeable resolution.
-He set a third and final hearing for September of 2010, also to be held at Metropolitan Court in Budapest.

-Up to the date of the third and final hearing we were not contacted by Janos Salca to negotiate a mutually beneficial arrangement.
-Because of this the court case advanced and the final hearing on this issue was held on September 13th of 2010, also at the Metropolitan Court of Budapest.
-During this hearing the Judge ruled that Janos Salca's claims were without merit and ruled in our favor on all counts.
+Development of our RiverPower technology was interrupted in October of 2011 upon the death of its inventor, Janos Salca.
+Prior to his death as we have disclosed, on May 12, 2009 we presented with a court order for a hearing, initiated by Janos Salca, inventor of our RiverPower technology.
+In the court documents made available to us Mr. Salca alleges that at the signing of our Invention Transfer Agreement, dated May 24, 2006 we intentionally mislead him as to our intent to develop his technology.
+On June 22, 2009 our Legal Counsel attended the court hearing (hearing took place at the Municipal Court of Budapest) on the inventor's motion to annul the invention transfer agreement.
+At this hearing the judge asked us to submit documentation showing our continued development of our RiverPower technology as proof that we are in fact working toward a commercial product as opposed to the claim of the inventor that we are not.
+As per this ruling our legal counsel submitted all required document to the court.
+At the second hearing on this issue in January of 2010 (hearing was also held at the Municipal Court of Budapest), the judge requested that we supply him with proof, in the form of receipts, of he amount we have expanded on developing RiverPower.
+The judge has also requested Janos Salca to withdraw his petition and come to an agreement with us.
+By June 30, 2010 we have submitted all required proof of our financial expenditures.
+The final hearing on this issue was held in September of 2010 (also at the Municipal Court of Budapest.)
+During this hearing the Judge ruled that Janos Salca's claims are without merit and ruled in our favor on all counts.
 Concurrent with the ruling the Judge ordered Janos Salca to pay processing fees (equal to approximately \$4,000 dollars) and to reimburse our court expenses in the amount of \$1,500 dollars.
-Based on consultation with our legal counsel we felt the legal expenses awarded were not in-line with customary and accepted legal fees.
-Therefore on September 28th we have submitted an appeal, asking the court to increase the recoverable legal fees to at least \$7,000 dollars.
-As of this filing we have not yet heard from the court on this issue.
+Based on consultation with our legal counsel we felt that the legal expenses awarded were not in-line with customary and incurred fees.
+Therefore we have submitted an appeal, asking the court to increase the recoverable legal expense fee to at least \$7,000 dollars.
+As of this date we are still awaiting response from the court.

-As we originally maintained, and have now been validated by the court, the claim(s) brought forth by Mr. Salca are/were completely without merit.
+As we originally maintained, and have now been validated by the court, the claim brought forth by Mr. Salca was/is completely without merit.
 We have been diligently, although at a much slower pace than originally anticipated, pursuing development of RiverPower.
 At the beginning of the legal action we anticipated having a full scale prototype available for river testing in the first half of 2010.
 Because of the court case we were forced to suspend all development until final verdict rendered.
-Even though we believed we would emerge victorious in the case, further expenditures (both development work and patent fees) would have not benefited the company in case the court ruling was not in our favor.
-Unfortunately since the case dragged on for over a year and a half we were unable to maintain the patent portfolio built up around RiverPower.
-Paying of substantial amounts for international patent fees, in the event of losing the court case, would have resulted in unrecoverable expenses and would have only benefited Mr. Salca.
-Even though we have won the litigation we are now faced with another issue, the expired patents, a quintessential ingredient to make RiverPower's successful.
-We are now evaluating our options as to the direction RiverPower development can take in the near future.
-If a satisfactory solution can not be found to resolve the expired patents issue we will be forced to discontinue development work of this technology.
-We expect to arrive at the final decision in the first half of 2011.
+Even though we believed we will emerge victorious in the case, further expenditures (both development work and patent fees) would have not benefited the company in case the court ruling was not in our favor.

+Unfortunately since the case dragged on for over two years we were unable to maintain the patent portfolio built up around RiverPower.
+Paying of substantial amounts for international patent fees, in the event of losing the court case, would have resulted in unrecoverable expenses and have only benefited Mr. Salca.
+Even though we have won the litigation we were faced with another issue, the expired patents, a quintessential part of RiverPower's success.